Many women underestimate breast density as a risk factor for breast cancer, study shows

 "When compared to other known and perhaps more well-known breast cancer risks, women did not perceive breast density as significant of a risk," said Laura Beidler, an author of the study and researcher at the Dartmouth Institute for Health Policy and Clinical Practice.

-For example, the authors report that dense breast tissue is associated with a 1.2 to four times higher risk of breast cancer compared with a two times higher risk associated with having a first-degree relative with breast cancer -- but 93% of women said breast density was a lesser risk.
+For example, the authors report that dense breast tissue is associated with a 1.2 to 4 times higher risk of breast cancer compared with a twice-as-high risk associated with having a first-degree relative with breast cancer — but 93% of women said breast density was a lesser risk.

 Dense breasts tissue refers to breasts that are composed of more glandular and fibrous tissue than fatty tissue.
 It is a normal and common finding present in about half of women undergoing mammograms.